 When working through an example, it’s useful to try out the functions as you

-write them without writing another program just for testing.
+write to them without writing another program just for testing.
 Python can run

 programs directly from the command line, and it also has an interactive prompt